-This table covers FRAV discussions through the $38^{th}$ session.
+This table covers FRAV discussions up to and including the 39th session.
 Unshaded table cells have not yet been reviewed in session by FRAV.

-Discussed and accepted as of the 38 th session.
-Discussed without reaching consensus as of the 38th session
+Discussed and accepted as of the 39th session.

+Discussed without reaching consensus as of the 39th session